kjhenner/puppet-quest-guide/SETUP.md

 Get an up-to-date version of your virtualization software.
 We suggest using either VirtualBox or a VMware application appropriate for your platform.
-[VirtualBox](https://www.virtualbox.org/wiki/Downloads) is free and available for Linux, OS X, and Windows.
+[VirtualBox](https://www.virtualbox.org/wiki/Downloads) is free and available for Linux, Mac, and Windows systems.
 VMware has several desktop virtualization applications, including [VMware Fusion](https://www.vmware.com/products/fusion/) for Mac and [VMware Workstation](https://www.vmware.com/products/workstation/) for Windows.